array(1) {

 This course is intended to be an enthusiastic continuation to the Greek language, specifically Koine (New Testament Greek, also called Biblical Greek), grammar, and fluency.
 It is taught in the received pronunciation (modern pronunciation) which is a living language within the Greek Orthodox Church worldwide.

-The Greek 2 course aims to best develop skills in listening, speaking, reading, and writing through topic-based instruction and discussions.
+Greek 2 aims to develop skills in listening, speaking, reading, and writing through topic-based instruction and discussions.
 By the end of the course, students will gain the following skills and the course learning objectives:

 • Read Scriptures in Greek (Septuagint and New Testament)

-• Study informative texts about the Greek history and culture written in both Greek and English with photos, diagrams, and maps.
+• Study informative texts about Greek history and culture written in both Greek and English with photos, diagrams, and maps

 • Learn and memorize the Trisagion hymn which invokes God as the thrice holy and the Lord’s Prayer both in Greek and English